 “We’re all in this together, meaning that we are all in a traumatic experience together,” she said.
 With this understanding, we can also started to realize that we are being impacted differently.

 It will also remind us to be gentle with ourselves and with others.

 For immediate action ideas to deal with this trauma click here to listen to the full podcast.

-The Quarantine’s Impact on Relationships
+The Impact of Quarantine Fatigue on Relationships

 For the most part, most people don’t spend all day, every day with their significant other.
 The pandemic has changed that for many people – with more people working from home, homeschooling from home and doing just about everything from home.

 Melissa points out that this means people are not getting the downtime they used to – whether that was drive time, being home alone or at the gym.